Edrianmax/alx-higher_level_programming/0x00-python-hello_world/README.md

-Complete this source code in order to print the integer stored in the variable number
+Complete the source code in order to print the float stored in the variable